emard/ulx3s/doc/MANUAL.md

     ESP32  Placeholder to solder ESP-32 WROOM module.
            ESP-32 can provide standalone web interface for uploading bitstream into FPGA and its config FLASH.
-           Warning on PCB v1.7 ESP-32 must be isolated from all SD card pins otherwise ESP-32 won't boot no matter if SD card is inserted or not.

 # Constraints (board pinout)